05 Jun How to build a better workplace for your people – with insights from IWFM

-In this article, I’ll share my insights – supported by excellent research from the Institute of Workplace and Facilities Management (IWFM) – to look at how vital decisions now will set you up for the years to come.
+In this article, I’ll share my insights – supported by excellent research from the Institute of Workplace and Facilities Management (IWFM) – to look at how vital facilities decisions will set your organisation up for the years to come.

-For many, remote working has been a bit of a blessing.
-It’s opened their eyes to new ways of working which have led to more free time and greater financial savings.
+Remote working opened your employee’s eyes to new ways of working.
+By working at home, they have benefitted in a number of ways like more significant financial savings.
 Your people want to keep these gains.
 In fact:

 - 43% enjoy not having to pay to commute to work